Letzte SeedProd Nachrichten

 John Turner ist der Mitbegründer von SeedProd.
 Er verfügt über mehr als 20 Jahre Geschäfts- und Entwicklungserfahrung und seine Plugins wurden über 25 Millionen Mal heruntergeladen.

-Running an online store can be stressful, especially when you need to fix something quickly or make big changes behind the scenes.
+Running an online store can be stressful, especially when you need to make fast updates or figure out how to put WooCommerce in maintenance mode without losing sales.
 I learned that the hard way during a major site update.
-A few customers tried to check out while I was mid-fix, and I lost the sales, all because I didn’t know how to put WooCommerce in maintenance mode the right way.
+A few customers tried to check out while I was mid-fix, and I lost the sales, all because I didn’t know how to put WooCommerce in maintenance mode fast and safely

 I didn’t want to mess with code or risk breaking anything, so I went looking for a WooCommerce maintenance mode plugin that was easy to use.
 That’s when I found SeedProd.